matloff/revisit/README.md

 | Diab     | Class variable (0 or 1)                                                  |

 As an illustration, suppose this code was written by the author of the study.
-The dataset is that of the famous Pima diabetes study at the UCI data repository.

 The screen now looks like this:

 ![alt text](Screen0.png)